brianpattison/ember-electron/README.md

 * `npm start`

-You may need to reload the page in the app if the Ember server doesn't start up fast enough.
+You may need to reload the page in the Electron app if the Ember server doesn't start up fast enough.

 ### Code Generators